Effective July 30, 2016

 If you would like to review and/or request changes to the PI Information that we have collected about you, please contact us by:

-We do not knowingly collect personal information from anyone under the age of 13.
+The SC Websites do not knowingly collect PI Information from anyone under the age of 13.
 The SC Websites are not directed to children under the age of 13.
-If we learn we have collected personal information from a child under 13 without parental consent, we will delete that information as soon as possible.
-If you think we have collected information from a child under 13, please contact us.
+If we learn we have collected PI Information from a child under 13 without parental consent, we will delete that information as soon as possible.
+If you think we have collected PI information from a child under 13, please contact us.

 If you are a California resident, California Civil Code Section 1798.83 permits you to request information about our disclosure of your PI Information to third parties for those parties’ own direct marketing purposes.
 To make such a request, please send a letter to: